 This two-year course traces the development of Catholic doctrine from the Old and New Testaments to the formal teachings of the Church after the Second Vatican Council.
 In Form IV, students will focus on the following theological topics: the person and natures of Christ, the Blessed Virgin Mary, and the mystery of the Church.
-For each topic, students will be challenged to reflect on the meaning of the doctrine in their own lives as well as to articulate an understanding of how and why doctrine develops while the central truths of the Faith remain unchanged.
+Students will engage in a purposeful review of the four sections of the Catechism of the Catholic Church.
+For each topic, students will be challenge to reflect on the meaning of the doctrine in their own lives as well as to articulate an understanding of how and why doctrine develops while the central truths of the Faith remain unchanged.
+Students are evaluated by a combination of homework, quizzes, tests, and finally exams at the end of each term.